gmedinat/gmedinat.github.io/research-highlights.md

 ### Spectroscopic follow-up of outer halo RR Lyrae: a pilot study
 <div style="display: flex; align-items: center; flex-wrap: wrap;">
     <p style="text-align: justify; flex: 1;">
-In Medina et al. (2023), we conducted a pilot spectroscopic study of RR Lyrae stars in the distant halo.
+In <a href="https://ui.adsabs.harvard.edu/abs/2023MNRAS.519.5689M/abstract" target="_blank">Medina et al. (2023)</a>, we conducted a pilot spectroscopic study of RR Lyrae stars in the distant halo.
 We targeted 20 halo ab-type RR Lyrae using medium-resolution spectra from the Magellan Inamori Kyocera Echelle (MIKE) spectrograph.
 Combining Gaia DR3 proper motions with our center-of-mass velocity estimations, we computed the orbital parameters of our stars and confirmed the important role of the infall of the Large Magellanic Cloud in the orbit modelling.
 Furthremore, we derived chemical abundances ([Fe/H], [α/Fe], [Sr/Ba]) for a subsample of our targets, speculating about their formation conditions (including a potential chemically peculiar carbon-enhanced metal-poor RR Lyrae star)